 Weighing the Fog of War.

-Our book Quantifying Counterfactual Military History is now published!
+Our book Quantifying Counterfactual Military History is now published with Taylor & Francis.

-We will be hosting the Historical Analysis for Defence and Security Symposium at York in 2024.
+We hosted the Historical Analysis for Defence and Security Symposium at York in July 2024.

 Dr Brennen Fagan